La Grange Park, Illinois: Government

 La Grange Park is in Illinois's 4th and 7th congressional districts.

 The part-time Village President is James Discipio.
 He is a dentist by trade and practices in Berwyn, Illinois.

 Education

-Public school districts in LaGrange Park include La Grange School District 102, Brookfield La Grange Park School District 95, and Lyons Township High School District 204.
+Public school districts in LaGrange Park include LaGrange Elementary School District 102, Brookfield-LaGrange Park School District 95, and Lyons Township High School District 204.

 The Roman Catholic Archdiocese of Chicago operates Catholic schools.
 St. Louise de Marillac School is in LaGrange Park.
 The student population from circa 2019 to 2020 declined by 28.
 The archdiocese asked if there were interested benefactors, but the archdiocese was unsuccessful.
 Therefore, the archdiocese decided it will close after spring 2020.

 Nazareth Academy is a Roman Catholic college-preparatory high school located in LaGrange Park, Illinois, United States, in the Roman Catholic Archdiocese of Chicago.
 It was founded in 1900 by the Sisters of St. Joseph.

 Transportation

 Pace provides bus service on routes 330 and 331 connecting La Grange Park to destinations across the region.